Valeri Liukin

-Valeri Viktorovich Liukin (Валерий Викторович Люкин; born 17 December 1966 in Aktyubinsk, Kazakh SSR, Soviet Union) is a Soviet-born Russian-American retired artistic gymnast turned gymnastics coach.
-As a competitor for the former Soviet Union, Liukin was the 1988 Olympic champion in the team competition and individually on the horizontal bar, and Olympic silver medalist in the all-around and the parallel bars.
+Valeri Viktorovich Liukin (Валерий Викторович Люкин; born 17 December 1966 in Aktyubinsk, Kazakh SSR, Soviet Union) is a Kazakh-American retired artistic gymnast currently working as a gymnastics coach.
+Representing the former Soviet Union, Liukin was the 1988 Olympic champion in the team competition and individually on the horizontal bar, and Olympic silver medalist in the all-around and the parallel bars.

 Liukin was the first man to do a triple back flip on floor and both a layout Tkatchev and a Jaeger with full twist on high bar.
 He also has one of the most difficult skills in men's artistic gymnastics named after him, the triple back (tucked) somersault.

-Liukin moved to the United States in 1992 and became a U.S. citizen in 2000.
-He is married to Anna Kotchneva, and is the father and coach of 2008 Olympic champion Nastia Liukin.
-He is co-owner of the World Olympic Gymnastics Academy with longtime friend Yevgeny Marchenko.

-On 15 December 2015, it was announced that Liukin had been inducted as a part of the 2016 class of the USA Gymnastics Hall of Fame.

-From 16 September 2016 to 2 February 2018, he was the coordinator for the United States women's national gymnastics team, replacing Márta Károlyi.

-He coached the Brazilian women's gymnastics team as of 2018.

-Career

-Junior
+Gymnastics career

 Liukin began gymnastics when he was 7 years old.
-He moved to Moscow to join the Soviet Junior National team, where he made his world debut at the 1985 Friendship Cup.
-Coached by Eduard Yarov, Liukin was a member of the Soviet Union National Team until the 1991 dissolution of the Soviet Union.
+He moved to Moscow to join the Soviet Junior National team, where he made his international debut at the 1983 Friendship Cup.

-Senior

 At the 1987 European Championships in Moscow, he won gold medals in the all-around, on the horizontal bar, and in the floor exercise where he was the first gymnast to perform a triple back somersault.
-He won the silver medal on the still rings and the bronze on the vault.
-At the 1987 World Artistic Gymnastics Championships in Rotterdam, he won the team competition with the Soviet Union.
-At the 1988 Summer Olympics in Seoul, South Korea, Liukin won the gold medal in the team competition, and was the co-champion on the horizontal bar with fellow Soviet gymnast Vladimir Artemov.
+He also won the silver medal on the still rings and the bronze on the vault.
+At the 1987 World Championships in Rotterdam, he won the team competition with the Soviet Union.
+At the 1988 Summer Olympics in Seoul, South Korea, Liukin won the gold medal in the team competition and was the co-champion on the horizontal bar with fellow Soviet gymnast Vladimir Artemov.
 Liukin won the silver medal in the all-around and on the parallel bars.
-At the 1991 World Artistic Gymnastics Championships in Indianapolis, he again was a member of the champion Soviet team in the Team competition.
-He won the bronze medal in the All-Around.
+At the 1991 World Championships in Indianapolis, he again was a member of the champion Soviet team in the team competition.
+He won the bronze medal in the all-around behind teammates Grigory Misutin and Vitaly Scherbo.